-This initial underdrawing is to help you create your painting sketch and is not meant to be a precise drawing.
+This initial underdrawing is to help you create your painting sketch and is NOT meant to be a precise drawing.
 Rather, the point is to capture the general architecture of your painting and its composition.
 You should not spend more than 5 – 10 minutes on the part of your painting sketch before painting.

 Step four: Find the general lines in the rest of your painting sketch

-As you paint, to help create a more realistic painting, you will be able to remeasure elements and put them in their correct placement.
+So, as you paint, to help create a more realistic painting, you will be able to remeasure elements and put them in their correct placement.
 A basic underdrawing such as the one outlined in this post, gives you the chance to see your composition in full.
 As well as helps to give you a general idea of the placement of things in your painting.

 Step five: Look for the values within your painting sketch

 Last but not least, it is helpful to give yourself a brief idea of the tonality of your painting.

 In this example, you will see I very lightly drew in where the shadow areas will be in the painting and I left the “light” areas as they were.